 A student's academic standing at Centenary is determined by his/her academic performance.
 A student is either in good standing, on academic probation, or academically dismissed from the University.
-To be in good academic standing, all students are expected to have a minimum GPA of a 2.0.
+To be in good academic standing, undergraduate students are expected to have a minimum GPA of a 2.0 and graduate students must maintain a GPA of 3.0.